Article

 Export-oriented companies with a strong market in the USA

 For export-oriented German companies for which the US is an important sales market, the additional US import tariffs of 10-20% announced by President-elect Trump are of great significance.
 In particular, the German automotive industry, which has been targeted by the president-elect, as well as pharmaceutical companies, will be severely affected by the planned measures.
-Even if companies are well advised to open up other markets in order to become less dependent on the US, the US will remain an important market in the future.
+Even if companies are well advised to focus on other markets as well in order to become less dependent on the US, the US will remain an important market in the future.
 In addition to a possible relocation of production capacity to the US - which would be the aim of the measures announced by Donald Trump - it is important for German companies to explore alternatives that can avoid high import tariffs without causing production costs to skyrocket.
 The German automotive industry has already taken steps in the right direction.
-In addition to its own production facilities in the US, it has used various free trade agreements to import vehicles into the US as cheaply as possible.
-For example, some production has been moved to Mexico to take advantage of the EU-Mexico and USMCA agreements.
-It remains to be seen whether this strategy will be able to prevent the application of significant import tariffs in the long term, or whether the US will seek to limit the USMCA agreement in its favor.
+In addition to its own production facilities in the US, it works under various free trade agreements to import vehicles into the US in the most beneficial way.
+For example, some production has been moved to Mexico to benefit from the EU-Mexico and USMCA agreements.
+However, it is now clear that this strategy may not succeed, as Donald Trump has announced that he will also introduce high tariffs of 25% across the board on imports from Mexico (and Canada) after he takes office in January 2025, despite the free trade agreement between the three countries.
+What this means for the future of the agreement remains to be seen.
+In the meantime, German companies that produce in Mexico for the US market, such as car manufacturers VW, Audi, Mercedes-Benz and BMW, will also face significant price increases.

 Companies with an EU market for US products